dantheman39/praat-track-process-files-example/README.md

 object.
 This loops through files in the "data" folder, and if the file name is not in the Table, it appends it to the table.

+The next time this script is run, it will skip the files listed in "already-processed.tsv".

 # How to run

 In the Praat Object window, toward the top, click Praat > Open Praat script,and open `main.praat`.
 Then in the script window that opens, go to Run > Run.